sitthykun/smilelog/README.md

 ```

 ### Separate a session file
-Here is the method to separate normal log file to a specific.
+Here is the method to separate normal log file to a specific session.
 Follow the setting:
 - **setKeySession**: must be a string and maximum length 32